OT VIII: Background

-Synopsis

 Original version

 In a posthumous prophecy that was intentionally withheld until after his death, Hubbard claims that 80 million years ago, a group of aliens that exist outside of human spacetime developed a plan to take over the universe by activating an inserted genetic implant that will allow for the enslavement of the universe through telepathic mind control.
-The implant will be activated during the return of the galactic confederacy, which Hubbard declares is "rapidly approaching".
-All world religions, except for "Original Buddhism", are participating in a conspiracy with the aliens to telepathically enslave the universe.
+The implant will be activated during the return of the Marcab Confederacy, which Hubbard declares is "rapidly approaching".
+All world religions, except for "Original Buddhism", are participating in a conspiracy with the aliens to telepathically enslave "a good portion of this universe".
 Hubbard claims that the Second Coming described in the Book of Revelation refers to this event.
-Hubbard portrays his mission as that of fulfilling "the Biblical promise represented by the Antichrist" where an "arch-enemy of Christ" will emerge and stop the galactic confederacies' return.
-Hubbard then asserts that the Historical Jesus was "a lover of young boys and men"—implying that he was a homosexual and a pedophile—and claims that "the sainted figure [he] has been made out to be" is due to the R6 Implant.
+Hubbard portrays his mission as that of fulfilling "the Biblical promise represented by the Antichrist" where an "arch-enemy of Christ" will emerge and stop the confederacies' return.
+Hubbard then asserts that the Historical Jesus was "a lover of young boys and men"—and claims that "the sainted figure [he] has been made out to be" is due to the R6 Implant.
 Hubbard then writes, "I will return not as a religious leader but a political one" and "halt a series of events designed to make happy slaves of us all".
 Hubbard warns that someone attempting this auditing level without being prepared may discover what it means to "spontaneously combust".
 Hubbard also wrote that, with the release of OT VIII, "all the data is now available", implying that this was the last OT level Hubbard intended to publish.
 (Note: Hubbard wrote:"By the time you read this I will no longer be occupying the body and identity that you have known as Ron.)